8. Lighting#

 // Compile shader programs

-We want to define the lighting properties for multiple lights sources so we are going to store our Light
+We now define the lighting properties for multiple lights sources using our Light

-structures in a vector.
-Where we defined the colour and position of the single light source, replace the code with the following.
+structure in a C++ vector.
+Where we defined the colour and position of the single light source, replace the code with the following

 Light light;